-On the other hand, Astra offers a big library of free Elementor templates (starter sites ) that you can import with a few clicks.
-Many of these starter sites are built with Elementor, along with all the necessary configuration options for Astra’s many WordPress Customizer settings:
+On the other hand, Astra offers a big library of free Elementor templates (starter templates ) that you can import with a few clicks.
+Many of these starter templates are built with Elementor, along with all the necessary configuration options for Astra’s many WordPress Customizer settings:

 Astra vs Hello: WordPress Block Editor Compatibility (Gutenberg)

 For the new WordPress block editor (AKA Gutenberg), Astra offers special Gutenberg compatibility features, while Hello theme does not.